 These two conclusions were applied and accounted for 18.3% raise in the sales of the campaign compared to the previous campaign strategies.

-This article carries an extended review of the importance of examining the shopping missions in brick and mortars.
+This article carries an extended review of the importance of examining the in-store shopping missions in brick and mortars.
 Investigating different trends helps Category Managers and Retail owners make better in-store strategic and operational decisions.

 With the aid of Retail intelligence tools such as Shoppermotion, retailers and manufacturers are now prepared to measure, understand and make accurate decisions in-store.